 Before you start calling your ISP to inquire about more bandwidth, you first need to know what a good upload speed for streaming is.
 Unfortunately, this is one of those questions that don’t have a precise answer.

 Not happy with the answer?
 Good.
 There are some rules of thumb or generally accepted values for good upload speeds.
 Those are worth knowing.
-But we’ll also dig a bit deeper to see what a good upload speed for your live stream needs is.
+But we’ll also dig a bit deeper to find a good upload speed for your live stream needs.

 Understanding download/upload speeds

 What do you think people do the most online?
 We know that the most popular website in the world is Google.
 It’s followed by YouTube, Facebook, Baidu, and Wikipedia.
 So that’s two search engines, an encyclopedia, a social network/video platform, and a video platform/social network.